Fable3/CarND-Path-Planning-Project/README.md

 "Adjust" is used when the ego vehicle is close to the car ahead, it calculates a speed to reach optimal distance in 1 second.

 "Keep" is used when in that 0.5 meter range of keep_distance_leeway, where speed adjustment is not necessary, the target speed is the same as the car's ahead.

+"Adjust" and "Keep" is switched off for cars in adjacent lanes, it caused braking during lane change, which didn't look good.
+When the space is tight, the ego car should squeeze in first, only keeping safety distance, and then try to maintain a comfortable distance afterwards.

 #### Debugging tool